natch-ptc/natch-ptc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Ruedhaidham Soros
+# Natch - Ruedhaidham Soros
 **Entrepreneur | Market Researcher | UX Enthusiast | Innovator**

 Hey there!
-I'm Ruedhaidham, a **Computer Engineering student at KMUTT** with a passion for **entrepreneurship, UX/UI, and market research**.
+I'm Natch, a **Computer Engineering student at KMUTT** with a passion for **entrepreneurship, UX/UI, and market research**.
 I love solving problems, whether it’s through **tech, design, or business strategy**.

 ## 🚀 About Me
 I thrive in **multidisciplinary environments**, working on projects that blend **technology, innovation, and business insights**.
 From conducting **market research for startups** to developing **AI-driven solutions**, I enjoy exploring the intersection of tech and real-world impact.